-Material selection is important because it determines how well your children’s eyewear will stand up to wear and tare.
+Material selection is important because it determines how well your children’s eyeglass frames will stand up to wear and tear.
 Eyeglass frames are normally made of plastic or metal, or a combination of both.
 Plastic frames are often considered to be a better selection for children.
-Plastic frames are generally more durable, and will need less adjusting compared to metal frames.
-A plastic frame usually makes a bolder statement then metal frames.
+Plastic frames are generally more durable and will need less adjusting compared to metal frames.
+A plastic frame usually makes a bolder statement than metal frames.
 They are also usually more colourful as well.
 Metal frames may also be considered because they are lighter in weight than thicker plastic frames.
 They also are thinner, therefore have more of a minimalist appearance.
-Metal frames are also more easily adjusted to get more of a custom fit then plastic frames.
+Metal frames are also more easily adjusted to get more of a custom fit than plastic frames.

-Hopefully these tips help the next time you have to select a frame for your child!
+Hopefully, these tips help the next time you have to select children’s eyeglass frames!